 This post curates free stroke recovery tools available online.

-These tools will help you in your movement recovery journey.
-Keep in mind that government-funded rehab programs in Canada and elsewhere provide only a limited number of sessions in any part of the world.
+Following tools will help you in your movement recovery journey.
+Create your own programs because government-funded rehab programs provide only a limited number of sessions in any part of the world.

 This is an excellent app.

 An international panel have developed this app from Canada, the US, Australia, New Zealand, The Netherlands, the UK, and Sweden.

 In Canada, two esteemed groups have partnered to create the product: The University Health Network (UHN) and the Canadian Partnership for Stroke Recovery of the Heart and Stroke Foundation.

 It helps stroke survivors regain movement and function in affected body parts.